 This command is used to reset the CBSR hash mask length for a particular PIM-SM interface to the default value.

 - Format no ip pimsm cbsrhashmasklength - Mode Interface Config are from (-1 to 255), and the value of -1 is used to indicate that the local interface is not a Candidate RP interface.
-The active router interface, with the highest IP Address and crppreference greater than -1, is chosen as the CRP for the router.
-The default value is 0.In the CRP advertisements sent to the bootstrap router (BSR), the router interface advertises itself as the CRP for the group range 224.0.00 mask 240.0.0.

 13.5.3 ip pimsm crppreference